How to Pay Less for College

 If you shop for colleges the way you shop for other high-expense items, automobiles for example, you would be doing yourself a disservice and greatly limiting your options.
 While car dealers, like cable companies, are not exactly known for their straightforward pricing methods, we still enter a dealership with a general idea of what we can afford.
-If our budget allows us to target pre-owned Toyotas with a list price of 14k and nothing a penny higher, then we can be pretty darn sure that even if we are the best negotiator in the entire world, the 40k Lexus in the same showroom is not going to be realistic option for us.
+If our budget allows us to target Toyotas with a list price of 20k and nothing a penny higher, then we can be pretty darn sure that even if we are the best negotiator in the entire world, the 60k Lexus in the same showroom is not going to be realistic option for us.
 Evaluating college costs, however, could not be a more different ballgame.

 Net price by income

 Moving a few hours westward for a moment for our next example.
-As high school student in Ohio, Buckeye Bob finished in the top 10% of his class and kicked-butt on his last attempt at the ACT.
+As a high school student in Ohio, Buckeye Bob finished in the top 10% of his class and kicked butt on his last attempt at the ACT.
 His dream is to attend a selective liberal arts school somewhat close to home, preferably in the state of Ohio.
-Bob shares with his parents that he his top choices are Oberlin, Kenyon, and College of Wooster.
+Bob shares with his parents that he his top choices are Oberlin, Kenyon, and The College of Wooster.
 Bob’s parents beam with pride until they see the sticker price of these schools—all over $60,000 with Oberlin actually more than 70k per year.

 Bob’s parents are solidly middle class, earning just less than the COA at Oberlin for a single year.
 They assume that they are caught in financial aid no-man’s land, earning too much income to qualify for government grants but not enough to cover the steep tuition costs at a private school.
 Discouraged, Bob looks at Ohio’s state school options.
-He knows that he’ll be fine attending a school like Ohio State, Cleveland State, or The University of Akron but he wishes there was some way he could have a shot at his true best-fit schools.
+He knows that he’ll be fine attending a school like Ohio State, Cleveland State, or the University of Akron but he wishes there was some way he could have a shot at his true best-fit schools.